ojilles/jilles.net/_posts/2007-12-24-search-engine-basics.md

 Tim Bray</a> actually summarizes nicely the basics of a search engine.

 The post is already 4 years old (posted in late 2003) but is still quite relevant.
-It focusses primarily on __filtering__ to a relevant resultset, although it doesn't ignore __sorting__ there is so much more one can do in that area nowadays.
+It focuses primarily on __filtering__ to a relevant result set, although it doesn't ignore __sorting__ there is so much more one can do in that area nowadays.